davidmoten/viem/README.md

 Rationale:<br/> The new EntityState is a bit older than existing metadata (timestamp) but establishes a relationship between the three entities that we then merge.

+### Merge many, one merge rejected

+System:<br/>
+1 A1 B1<br/>
+2 C1 D1<br/>
+3 E1 F1

+New:<br/>
+1 A1 D1 F1

+Merge with E1 F1 rejected (e.g. effective speed too high)

+System after:<br/>
+1 E1 F1
+3 A1 B1 C1 D1

+Rationale:<br/> The new EntityState is a bit older than existing metadata (timestamp) but establishes a relationship between the three entities.
+The mergeable function returns false when checking against E1 F1.
+The timestamp on E1 F1 is later than the new EntityState so we drop F1 from the new EntityState and E1 F1 lives on as a separate entity state.

 ## Using this algorithm
 The algorithm has been abstracted substantially.
 You will need to make an implementation of [`System`](src/main/java/com/github/davidmoten/viem/System.java).
 The `System` class has a default method that implements the algorithm above and mutates or returns a new `System` on arrival of a new `EntityState`.
 The use of immutability, data structures and lookup is largely up to you (`System.merge` method may return the same System or a new one).